 Our Concerns

-Our Derbyshire Dales were created by rivers and streams eroding the limestone landscape over millennia.
+Our Derbyshire dales were created by rivers and streams eroding the limestone landscape over millennia.
 These waterways are places of wildness and natural beauty – tranquil, green havens for us all to enjoy.
 With much industrial heritage from our past uses of the water, the dales are now loved by local people and visitors alike, for their wildlife, and for angling and walking.
 Yet all is not well in what should be the most protected waters in a national park.

 Recent media reports have highlighted two main problems with water quality in Tideswell Brook, but also other local rivers and streams.
 Small, upland brooks join the River Wye, and then flow onwards to the River Derwent, the Trent and into the North Sea.
 All our waterways are connected.